SciML/DiffEqFlux.jl/docs/src/index.md

     for deep implicit learning, mixing differential equations with machine learning.
-For details on automatic differentiation of equation solvers and adjoint techniques, and using these methods for doing things like callibrating models to data, nonlinear optimal control, and PDE-constrained optimization, see [SciMLSensitivity.jl](https://docs.sciml.ai/SciMLSensitivity/stable/)
+For details on automatic differentiation of equation solvers and adjoint techniques, and using these methods for doing things like calibrating models to data, nonlinear optimal control, and PDE-constrained optimization, see [SciMLSensitivity.jl](https://docs.sciml.ai/SciMLSensitivity/stable/)

 ## Pre-Built Architectures